 Well lets start there!

-Be proactive, take a peek every once in a while.
-Know the signs… Bad breath could be a clear sign that something might be going on.
+Be proactive, take a peek every once in a while, and get to know the signs.
+Bad breath alone, could be a clear sign that something could be wrong.
 That it just might be time to see your veterinarian and schedule a dental for your pet if necessary.

 Its best to try to maintain their teeth when they’re younger so its not difficult when they’re older.
 Bacteria doesn’t just cause gum disease.
 That’s only the beginning!
 Gum disease can lead to bleeding gums and pain, which could lead to loss of appetite.
 It can cause infections, bone loss, and loose teeth.
 And remember anesthesia and pulling teeth can get very costly $$$!!!

 A full dental under anesthesia is definitely more thorough than a non anesthetic scaling of the teeth.
-But it also depends on the pet, their age, health etc. Always seek advice from a professional before scheduling.
+But again, it all depends on your pets age, health etc. Always seek advice from a professional before scheduling.

 Keeping your pets teeth clean is important to maintaining good health.
 Having too much bacteria in the mouth can easily get into the bloodstream and travel to major organs in the body.
-Organs like the kidneys, liver, and heart which could then lead to more health problems.
+Moving bacteria to organs like the kidneys, liver, and heart could lead to more health problems.